Winter Tyres explained and when to buy them

-Looking for winter tyres but not sure what they are?
-CompareTyres has it covered in our guide.
-Read on to find out if you should buy some, where, and the best time of year.
+Looking for cheap winter tyres but not sure where to start?
+Read on to find out if you should buy winter tyres or not, and where, and the best time of year.
 If you're looking to save money then why not run a quick price comparison and see how much you'll save by shopping around?

 What exactly are winter tyres?

-Put simply, the main difference between All season / Summer tyres and winter tyres is: the tread depth.
-A winter tyre's depth starts at between 8 and 9mm, as opposed to 7 and 8mm on a regular tyre.
+Put simply, the main difference between summer tyres and winter tyres is the tread depth.
+A winter tyre's depth starts at between 8mm and 9mm, as opposed to 7mm and 8mm on a regular tyre.

-Continental has researched this, and claims that a car fitted with winter tyres will come to a stop on a snow-covered road (at a speed of just 30mph) after 35 metres (115ft).
+The RAC has researched this, and their research shows that a car fitted with winter tyres will come to a stop on a snow-covered road (at a speed of 30mph) after 35 metres.

-With normal summer tyres however, the braking distance required is a further 8 metres (43 metres in total!) - or, to put it another way, that's another 2x Ford Fiesta lengths!
-So the differences between winter and summer tyres are clear - but what about the price differences?
+With normal summer tyre however, the braking distance required is a further 8 metres (43 metres in total!) ‐ or, to put it another way, that's another 2x Ford Fiesta lengths!
+So the differences between winter and summer tyres are clear, but what about the price differences?

 Are winter tyres worth buying in the UK?
 Aren't they just for Sweden?

-Winter tyres aren't much more expensive and they are highly effective in temperatures below 7 degrees Celsius, which is quite common in UK winters - particularly if you live up north.
-It's true that they're popular in Scandinavia but many Brits also buy a pair and keep them in the garage - they'll last for a few years with normal/average usage.
+Winter tyres aren't much more expensive than regular ones, and they are highly effective in temperatures below 7 degrees Celsius, which is quite common during winter ‐ particularly if you live up north.
+It's true that they're popular in Scandinavia but many Brits also buy a pair and keep them in the garage ‐ they'll last for a few years with normal/average usage.

 Don't forget that it can get as low as -15°C in the UK quite easily at night in the depths of winter.